alexpearce/sinatra-template/README.md

 Requirements
 ------------

 If you're one of these trendy web developer types, you'll no doubt have [Node.js](http://nodejs.org/) and [CoffeeScript](http://coffeescript.org/) installed already.
-If not, [install Node] and then [install CoffeeScript](http://coffeescript.org/#installation).
+If not, [download & install Node](http://nodejs.org/download/) and then [install CoffeeScript](http://coffeescript.org/#installation).

 Customisation
 -------------